- Artificial Intelligence

 Eugene Dorfman: Hi, Yura!
 Totally, and the significant changes that marked 2022 will continue to shape the industry’s development.
-Digital ad spending is expected to reach $560 million in 2023, and growth rarely comes without challenges.
+Digital ad spending is expected to reach $560 billion in 2023, and growth rarely comes without challenges.
 One of the biggest challenges will be the phase-out of third-party cookies.
 I think the market will be most impacted by the removal of Google Chrome cookies, which accounts for more than 64% of the browser market.
 They’ll abandon third-party cookies in 2023.

 Now industry experts are looking for alternative ways to collect information about target audiences while remaining transparent and complying with new privacy rules.
 Google Privacy Sandbox is already developing alternatives to cookies.
 Google claims that with sandboxing, marketers can expect 95% more conversions per dollar spent, compared to cookie-based advertising.

 Another key AdTech trend in 2022 is consumer privacy protection.
 The scrutiny of tech giants dominating the global digital advertising market has increased.
 Market regulators and governments are investigating the activities of the tech giants in terms of data collection, consumer privacy, content moderation, and antitrust laws.
 This affects how ads are bought and sold online.